startupjs/startupjs/docker/deploy-aks/README.md

 Since everything is encapsulated into one docker image it's very easy to get this running on any CI/CD provider which supports `docker run` or any other way of running docker containers.

 You can find some sample integrations in the `sample-cicd` folder.

+To integrate with a missing CI/CD provider just get familiar with the `test_deploy.sh` script source code from the previous section.